 Your client secret and verification tokens may be regenerated as needed, without requesting further review.

 No, only submit your app to the directory if you want your app to be discoverable and installable from the directory.
-If you don't submit your app, we won't display it there but it will be installable by any team you give the authorization URL to.
+If you don't submit your app, we won't display it there but it will be installable by any workspace you give the authorization URL to.

 No, custom integrations are still documented and available to create and configure.
 We do strongly encourage all developers and users working with custom integrations to utilize internal integrations as part of a Slack app instead.